C-Squad/robotframework-sshtunnellibrary/README.md

+NOTE: Robot framework SSH Library is now having SSH tunnel functionality so it is not necessary to use this library with it. however it is still can be used with other `connection` based libraries like REST API, Database, Seleneium etc.

 # robotframework-sshtunnellibrary

 SSHTunnelLibrary is a Robotframework library to support SSHTunnels.
 It will help to connect to remote host using SSH Local Forwarding.